yhw320/PanSyn/README.md

 Installing PanSyn via Conda or Docker can be completed within approximately 30 minutes, but it may take longer depending your internet speed.

 ## 4. Demo datasets
-We provide the simplified demo datasets and full demo datasets in the website (https://doi.org/10.5281/zenodo.7588262), respectively.
-Simplified demo datasets: including input files and main result files.
-Full demo datasets: including input files, all processed data and result files.
+We provide the full demo datasets in the website (https://doi.org/10.5281/zenodo.7588262), which includes input files, all processed data and result files.

 Check out our user protocol [timing] for more information about the expected run time.